 At our tea, we served lemon cake with raspberries decorating the top in addition to an assortment of cucumber, ham, and egg sandwiches.
 The delicacies were served by one of our talented interns playing the role of maid, while others sat down to a lovely afternoon observance of a delightful Victorian custom.
 We hope you can join us for our next Garden Tea.

-Submitted by Kathlee Yates, Judy Jabaay
+Blog by Kathlee Yates, Judy Jabaay